MikhailK89/vue-crm/README.md

 # Account page problem
 This page contains a request from https to http.
 This throws a cross domain error.

+# Guide
+A complete guide in russian to this project is in the folder `/guide.txt`

 ## Install node_modules
 ```
 npm install